m4tchka/Planned-VN-style-game/README.md

     + [x]  Load (LOCAL ONLY) - Mostly done, bg not correctly switching when loading a previous scene on first click - second click correctly switches it back though... (works when loading a scene ahead of current position though...)
 - [x]  Sprite switching (WORKING - Add sprite key to dialogue obj if changing sprites/ slot order)
     + [x]  Different _expressions_ for same character (Done but not implemented (just change filepath for sprite obj in sprites array to a different .png easy))
+    + [ ]  Refactor to move sprites to separate k/v pairs (instead of 1 array of all 3 sprites) - Won't force a rerender when just 1 of 3 sprites changes.
 -----
 > ### Additional features
 - [ ]  Write an actual story